-In this section, the Society addresses the proposed design in terms of its impact on the character of the neighbourhood.
-Other design aspects will be picked up in later sections.
-Although the elevations are relieved to some extent by projecting or inset balconies, the overall appearance of the buildings, in addition to the comments above on height and massing, lacks interest and variety.
+Although the elevations are relieved to some extent by projecting or inset balconies, the overall appearance of the buildings, in addition to the comments above on height and massing, is oppressive and lacks interest and variety.
 All the proposed roofs are flat and there is little discernible relationship or reference to existing buildings in the area.
 The Society would like to see this site contribute more visually to stitching new development surrounding the Green into the wider neighbourhood.